IBM/solsa/README.md

 1. Create an image pull secret for the IBM Container Registry

 2. Edit the namespace's default service account to add the secret to the list of imagePullSecrets

+- Define an environment variable named `REGISTRY` with the name of the container registry to use.
+- Define an environment variable named `CR_RW_TOKEN` with a read/write access token for the container registry.
+- Define an environment variable named `CR_R_TOKEN` with a read access token for the container registry.

 ## Example